-Leadership, diversity, decision-making, personnel practices, qualitative methods
+Leadership, diversity, decision-making, teams, personnel practices, qualitative methods

 This program is designed for anyone working in organizations where people problems and personalities challenge productivity.
 It is ideal for small businesses in which developing a collaborative culture is essential, as well as large organizations with complex reporting relationships.
 Organizations that are experiencing fundamental change, those that are trying to absorb new acquisitions, family businesses preparing for generational transitions and geographically-challenged teams are perfectly suited for this program.